Chief Executive Officer of Asset Servicing and Chairman of EMEA

-Hani Kablawi is Chief Executive Officer of BNY Mellon’s Global Asset Servicing organization and Chairman of the company’s Europe, Middle East and Africa (EMEA) region.
+Hani Kablawi is Chief Executive Officer of BNY Mellon’s Asset Servicing organization and Chairman of the company’s Europe, Middle East and Africa (EMEA) region.

 Hani’s previous BNY Mellon roles include CEO of EMEA Investment Services, CEO of EMEA Asset Servicing, and Head of EMEA Client Management.

 Hani is a member of BNY Mellon’s Executive Committee, the organization’s most senior management body.
 He also serves on BNY Mellon’s European and UK bank boards, and on the management committee of the London branch of The Bank of New York Mellon Corporation.

 Since joining The Bank of New York in 1997, Hani has held a number of client, regional and business management roles in New York, Abu Dhabi, Dubai and London.
 Hani previously worked for HSBC and Mashreq Bank in New York.